szwacz/electron-boilerplate/README.md

 npm install
 npm start
 ```
 ... and boom!
-You have running desktop application on your screen.
+You have a running desktop application on your screen.

 # Structure of the project